A minimum of nine credits, including two courses from two different disciplines. One course must be a laboratory course.

 Biology of Women (Goal 3 & 7)

-This course is designed to explore aspects of biology that apply specifically to women.
-The course examines the following general areas: male and female reproductive systems and reproductive cycles, sexually transmitted diseases, cancers and other diseases of the reproductive system, pregnancy, aging, and human behavior as it relates to the biology of women.
-Current women’s health issues as they arise will also be considered.
+This course is designed to explore aspects of biology that apply to women.
+The course examines the following areas: male and female reproductive systems and reproductive cycles, sexually transmitted diseases, cancers and other diseases of the reproductive system, pregnancy, aging and nutrition.
+Women’s health issues from a historical, cultural, and current perspective will also be explored.

 3